 And for iOS users, the arrival of AirPlay 2 has improved the Sonos multi-room experience immeasurably.
 Not only is it super easy to connect your speakers from your iPhone or iPad, it means you can pair them up with other AirPlay 2-supported speakers.
-At the time of writing that list only includes Sonos and the HomePod, but it'll keep growing in the coming months: Bang & Olufsen, Naim, Libratone and others are all in line for the upgrade.
+That list is slowly growing with Bang & Olufsen, Naim, Libratone and others all getting the upgrade.

 AirPlay 2 works with the Sonos One, second-gen Play:5, Playbase and Beam, but if you have an older model in your setup, good news: you can piggyback off one of the compatible speakers, should you have one.
 Here's how

 As for its sound, itâs one thatâs been honed over time, and sounds better than ever right now.
 Sonos is always tweaking it too, with regular firmware upgrades to deliver improvements and upgrades, plus its own Trueplay technology that tweaks your speakerâs sound to its placement in your room.

 The Sonos One, Beam and Move have both Alexa and Google Assistant built in (though you can only have one running on each at a time) but the rest of the family work with a separate Alexa device in a similar way.
 There are a few differences; for instance you have to point Alexa in the direction of where you want your music playing (âAlexa, play my rock playlist in the kitchenâ), whereas with the Sonos One itâs more direct.

 - Most complete streaming offering